danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 ## Functionality

-When you use `extractwisdom`, it pulls the following content out of the input.
+When you use `extractwisdom`, it pulls the following content from the input.

 - `IDEAS`
   - Extracts the best ideas from the content, i.e., what you might have taken notes on if you were doing so manually.